kabanero-io/events-operator/README.md

 ```

 Note that:

 - The version of the stack is `0.3.3`
 - The Tekton event listener for driving the pipelines for this stack is `listener-0d049bb1`.

 When a new webhook message is received, the event mediator uses the `selector` in the mediator to find a matching mediation.
-It verisfies the url pattern of the webhook request, the github secret, and reads `.appsody-config.yaml`.
+It verifies the url pattern of the webhook request, the github secret, and reads `.appsody-config.yaml`.
 This allows it to associates the webhook event with the mediation `appsody`.

-The event mediator applies special logic for appsody projects.
+The event mediator applies additional logic for appsody projects.
 First, it finds the best matching active stack by matching its `.spec.images[i].name` to the stack name as defined in `appsody-config.yaml`.
 It uses `.spec.images[i].version` to find the best semantically matched version.
 It uses `.status` to ensure that the version is active.